jacebenson/cedar/docs/docs/services.md

 # Services

-Redwood aims to put all your business logic in one place—Services.
+Cedar aims to put all your business logic in one place—Services.
 These can be used by your GraphQL API or any other place in your backend code.
 Cedar does all the annoying stuff for you, just write your business logic!

 ## Overview